 Also, it is possible to check out your own microbes, through laboratory work with a health practitioner like myself, or by getting the Britishgut.org to do so for you.
 Apparently you send them a cotton swab and they send you back a report on all your microbes.
 You can then see where you need to target, through food.

-Deborah McTaggart is a registered nutritionist with a special interest in high energy demand, high performance, travel health, stress and sport recovery and performance.
+Deborah McTaggart is a registered Nutritionist in Barnes, South West London.
+She has a special interest in high energy demand, high performance, travel health, stress and sport recovery and performance.
 She works as a Consultant with The Resilience Institute, UK who work with global leadership to sustain high performance and long term health resilience.
 Deborah practices in Barnes, South West London and global via Skype and Zoom.
 Contact me here for further information on eating healthy food.